adam-coster/adam-coster/projects/site/src/routes/blog/(posts)/commonjs-and-esm-importexport-compatibility-examples/+page.md

 - ESM imports are _asynchronous_ (which also allows for [top-level `await`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await#top_level_await))
 - CommonJS works in Node but does **not** work in browsers
 - ESM is supported by all modern browsers and the latest versions of Node, but does **not** work at all in Node versions below 12
-- Tons of the core JavaScript ecosystem tooling was developed in Node and Node only recently supported ESM, so a huge fraction of existing Node projects are in CommonJS
+- Tons of the core JavaScript ecosystem tooling was developed in Node, and Node only recently started to support ESM, so a huge fraction of existing Node projects are in CommonJS

 So that's our situation.
 Now, to the problem at hand: If you are using ESM, can you import CommonJS?
 What about the other way around?